UMDOER/PSYC341OER/README.md

 ## Pull Requests

 To propose a change without editing directly, you can issue a pull request.
 This request will allow you to add comments and discuss the changes with collaborators before the edits are published.
+Anyone can send a pull request, and this request will go to those with write permissions for approval.
+This way, only approved content will appear on the site.

 For more information on how to create a pull request, click [here.](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)